tsimeonov/Computer-Science/Computer Science/CM1035 Algorithms 1/Week 1/Week 1.md

 - `Euclid's Algorithm`: Dataing back to around 300BC, this is one of the first knowm algorithms, designed to find the greatest common divisor of two numbers
 - `Al-khwarizmi`: The moder word "algorithm" is derived from the Latinized name of the 9th-century Persian mathematician Al-Khwarizmi, considered the father of algebra.
 His book provided the first systematic methods for solving kinear and qudratic equations.

+`Algorithm vs. Computer Program`

+- `Algorithm`: This is a general, mathematical concept.
+It's independent of any specific language or machine.
+- `Computer Program`: This is the concrete `implementation` of an algorithm, written in a specific programming language that a computer can execute.

 </details>